Haskell

 (Hamlet is discussed in the Shakespeare chapter.)
 The dollar sign immediately followed by parentheses tell GHC that what follows is a Template Haskell function.
 The code inside is then run by the compiler and generates a Haskell AST, which is then compiled.
 And yes, it’s even possible to go meta with this.

 A nice trick is that TH code is allowed to perform arbitrary IO actions, and therefore we can place some input in external files and have it parsed at compile time.
-One example usage is to have compile-time checked HTML, CSS, and Javascript templates.
+One example usage is to have compile-time checked HTML, CSS, and JavaScript templates.

 If your Template Haskell code is being used to generate declarations, and is being placed at the top level of our file, we can leave off the dollar sign and parentheses.
 In other words: